Deevanshik/Linformer/README.md

 - Linformer replaces the full self-attention with projected key and value matrices, reducing the attention complexity from $O(n^2)$ to $O(n)$.
 - The model architecture remains compatible with the standard Transformer pipeline, allowing seamless integration into existing frameworks while enabling faster training and inference on long sequences.
+- Parameter sharing in Linformer can be done at three levels : `headwise` `key-value` `layerwise` progressively reducing the number of distinct projection matrices from 24 to 12 to 1 in a 12-layer, 12-head model.

 ---